getgort/gort-guide/guide/source/sections/commands-as-containers.rst

 Finally, the output is presented to the user.
-If the output consists of valid JSON, it will be sent to the templating engine and transformed according to the appropriate `Output Formatting Templates <templates.md>`__ (you don't have to worry about that now -- there are perfectly reasonable defaults).
+If the output consists of valid JSON, it will be sent to the templating engine and transformed according to the appropriate :doc:`templates` (you don't have to worry about that now -- there are perfectly reasonable defaults).
 Otherwise the output will be formatted for the user as simple, monospaced text.

 Additional Reading
 ------------------

-Discussions of constructing commands and formatting its output at `Writing a Command Bundle <writing-a-command-bundle.md>`__
+Discussions of constructing commands and formatting its output at :doc:`writing-a-command-bundle`